markvanderloo/tinytest/README.md

 Testing infrastructure must not get in the way of the developer.
 Setting up tests should be done with ease.
-In `tinytest` tests are simple R-scripts where test statements can be intersperced with other code (e.g. to prepare some results for testing).
+In `tinytest` tests are simple R-scripts where test statements can be interspersed with other code (e.g. to prepare some results for testing).